-Adjunct Lecturer in Computer Science and Program Director of the Master of Science in Cybersecurity
+Adjunct Associate Professor of the Practice of Computer Science and Deputy Director of Graduate Studies for the Master of Science in Cybersecurity

 |Research Areas:||Security, Security Policy, Human-Computer Interaction|

-Ernesto R. Zaldivar is the Program Director for the Master of Science in Cybersecurity and an Adjunct Lecturer in Computer Science at Brown University.
-His research is focused on information security awareness training within organizations, hack backs, deepfakes, human factors in cybersecurity, and the intersection of law and cybersecurity.
+Ernesto Zaldivar is an Adjunct Associate Professor of the Practice of Computer Science at Brown University.
+His research is focused on information security awareness training within organizations, hack backs, deepfakes, election security, and the intersection of law and cybersecurity.

-Zaldivar is an expert in information security awareness training and has conducted unprecedented field research to benchmark the way that Fortune 500 companies, financial firms, and government entities approach teaching employees to spot malicious cyber actors.
+Professor Zaldivar has conducted unprecedented field research to benchmark the way that Fortune 500 companies, financial firms, and government entities approach teaching employees to spot malicious cyber actors.
 In 2019, the Financial Times and McKinsey & Company named him as a finalist for the Bracken Bower Prize for a book proposal based on his information security research.